MrChuhal/Smart-Garden-Arduino/README.md

     - I2C

 ## Step 2: Prepare to run
-<sup><sub> This is the fun part where version changes and other issues can completely ruin it all.
+> This is the fun part where version changes and other issues can completely ruin it all.
 If you would like a working venv to work with, the current garden has it already, but I sincerely hope this works and we can all go about our day happy.
 I am open to help out with this section.
 It may take longer than you think.
 Blame Seeed.

 ### Installing libraries
 - I created bash scripts to make your job a little easier.
 Here's a simple one liner that should work if you (and I) did everything right: